Types of wound healing

 - Dry the surrounding area carefully by patting it gently with a clean towel but allow your wound to air dry.

-If you develop an infection, you will usually be treated with a course of antibiotics but occasionally you may need to have further surgery.
+If you develop an infection, you’ll usually be treated with a course of antibiotics.
+Very occasionally you may need to have further surgery.

 - become more painful